vedanthreddy11/Metro-Mart-Retail-Analytics/README.md

 4.Return rate and sales distribution

 ⚙️ Tools & Technologies Used
 1.SQL	Data querying and filtering for insights

-2.Excel	Data cleaning, analysis, and dashboard creation 3.Pivot Tables & Charts	Summarizing data and visualizing key trends
+2.Excel	Data cleaning, analysis, and dashboard creation

+3.Pivot Tables & Charts	Summarizing data and visualizing key trends

 💡 Key Insights
-West region generated the highest revenue among all regions.
-Mobiles were the most sold product category.
+West region generated the highest revenue among all regions, Mobiles were the most sold product category,
-The 18–25 age group contributed the highest number of orders.
-Around 11.8% of total orders were returned, indicating possible improvement areas.
+The 18–25 age group contributed the highest number of orders, Around 11.8% of total orders were returned, indicating possible improvement areas.